wri/terramatch-microservices/README.md

  * To run all services:
    * `nx run-many -t serve`
    * Note: the first time this runs, the gateway will take quite awhile to start.
 It'll be faster on subsequent starts.
-   * For now, this starts up the ApiGateway and the User service
+   * This starts the ApiGateway and all registered NX apps.
+     * The apps will hot reload if their code, or any of their dependent code in libs changes.
+     * The ApiGateway does _not_ hot reload when changes are made, so you must kill the NX serve process and re-run `nx build api-gateway` after making changes.
  * In `.env` in your `wri-terramatch-website` repository, set your BE connection URL correctly:
    * `NEXT_PUBLIC_API_BASE_URL='http://localhost:4000'`